quackest/PirateJane-DEPRECATED-/README.md

+# This is an old project that is no longer maintained and has been abandoned.
+The bot is using an older Discord.JS library and needs to be updated to the latest one if you wish to use it.

 # Pirate Jane
-A bot for the [Unturned Official Discord server](http://discord.gg/unturned "Unturned Official")
+A bot for the Unturned Official Discord server(link removed)
 ######  I'm not very good at coding, so pls no make fun of me, k thx.
 Although any feedback would be nice.

 ## Info about the bot